 Frequently Asked Questions about Grenada Real Estate

-Yes, as a foreigner you can buy land or buildings in Grenada if you apply for the Alien Landholding License which amounts to 10% of the property value.
+Yes, as a foreigner, you can buy Grenada land or buildings if you apply for the Alien Landholding License.
+The cost of the license amounts to ten percent of the property value.

 How can I get a Grenada passport?

 You can get a Grenada passport by making an investment through the Grenada Citizenship by Investment Program.
-If you make an investment in the country’s National Transformation Fund, or in pre-approved real estate, you can get Grenada citizenship.
+If you make an investment in the country’s National Transformation Fund or in pre-approved real estate, you become eligible to obtain Grenada citizenship.

 What are the best places to buy property in Grenada?

 There are many types of property for sale in Grenada.
-You can find historical plantation homes, modern apartments, villas, bungalows, family homes with swimming pools, as well as shares in tourism accommodations.
+You can find historic plantation homes, modern apartments, villas, bungalows, and family homes with swimming pools, as well as shares in tourism accommodations.
+You can also buy Grenada land and build your own house.